jdevfullstack-tutorials/learn-to-code/README.md

 ## My Course Was Not Even Related To Computer
 My college course was not IT-related or even Com Scie!
-But, during those times, there were several others who were really interested in computers, like installation, hardware setup and aspiring software developers who wanted to take that course in another university.
+But, during those times, there were several others who were really interested in computers, like cracking an installation, hardware setup and aspiring software developers who wanted to take that course in another university.
 And all I was doing was just listening to them!
 And by that, I learned things.